johndoknjas/hypixel-online-friends/README.md

   - `mypy .` will typecheck.
   - `pylint *.py` will review the code for style.
   - `pydeps hypickle` will output a dependency graph of the project's modules.
-  - `python unused-funcs.py` is a basic script I wrote that attempts to find functions which are never/rarely used.
+  - `python my-linter.py` is a basic script I wrote that mainly attempts to find functions which are never/rarely used.
   - `pytest tests.py` runs a few basic automated tests.
 Requires installing `pytest`.
 To run manual tests (output to the screen needs to be judged by the tester), run `python tests.py`.